charliedevelopment/vagrant-craft-environment/README.md

 	app.php - Craft cms app configuration that force loads the LoginHelper module. craft-reset.sh - Deletes any existing craft environment/database and creates a new one from scratch, faster than restroying and recreating a whole box.
 THIS DELETES THE ENTIRE WORKSPACE FOLDER.
 	FileMutex.php - See the section above in [Further Considerations](#further-considerations)
-	httpd.conf - Default Apache configuration used during provisioning. init.sh - Main Vagrant provisioning script.
+	generate-ca-cert.sh - A reference script for generating a CA root SSL certificate. generate-cert.sh - A reference script for generating an SSL certificate for HTTPS use on a local domain. httpd.conf - Default Apache configuration used during provisioning. init.sh - Main Vagrant provisioning script.
+	install-cert.sh - Installs an SSL certificate for HTTPS use.
 	LoginHelper.php - Yii module automatically installed to extend the login page with some ease of access features for development. pg_hba.conf - PostgreSQL authentication configuration, allows user accounts to login with plain username/password combinations, instead of having to be tied to OS users. php.ini - PHP configuration used during provisioning.